 Don’t you think they look like the perfect little snowballs too?
 They’re simple and they taste amazing!

-Classic Pecan Snowball Cookies are the perfect classic treat for your holiday cookie platter.
-They are buttery, melt in your mouth shortbread like cookies with chopped pecans.
+Classic Pecan Snowball Cookies are the perfect treat for your holiday cookie platter.
+These crowd pleasers come together so easily.
+Made with a melt in your mouth shortbread base, chopped pecans and covered with powdered sugar.

 - 1/2 cup powdered sugar

 - 2 1/4 cups all-purpose flour measured correctly - spoon & sweep method